Was Everyone Filthy During the Middle Ages? Debunking a Popular Misconception

 Because there was little sugar in the diet, tooth decay was less common then than it is now.
 (Of course, not much could be done about broken or missing teeth).

 These two images of medieval bathtubs are from a website published by Kari Peardon.
-The first is described as Eleanor of Castile's bathtub (I assume this is a modern reproduction).
+The first is described as Eleanor of Castile's bathtub (this is a modern reproduction).

 The second image, also from her website, is from the Manesse Codex produced in 1304.

-People in the high renaissance periods of the Middle Ages were not as clean as people in ancient Rome, nor would they be considered clean by modern standards, but they did try to keep themselves clean; the wealthy had greater means to do this than the poor.
+People in the HIGH Middle Ages were not as clean as people in ancient Rome, nor would they be considered clean by modern standards, but they did try to keep themselves clean; the wealthy had greater means to do this than the poor.
 They were probably cleaner than people during the Tudor period when the "bathing is dangerous" belief held sway.

 For more about the history of cleanliness, see: Ashenburg, K. (2007).
 The Dirt on Clean.